runtools/run/docs/content/reference/method-resources.md

 }
 ```

-And here is more complex output:
+And here is a more complicated output:

 ```json
 {